 To be fair, it is to show that Sylar, without his menace, is still the gawky Gabriel Gray underneath.

 Sealed Evil in a Can: Volume Two's Big Bad, Takezo Kensei aka Adam Monroe.
 Volume Three went this way too with Level 5.
 And Adam.
 Again.
 For two episodes.

 Second Episode Introduction: Matt doesn't appear until the second episode.
 (He did appear in the show's original pilot episode, which was longer than Episode 1 alone but shorter than Episodes 1 and 2.)

 Hiro uses this exact phrase and then some in his mental trial of himself.
 It might have worked... if David Anders hadn't called him out on simply "...saying the opening to Quantum Leap!".

 Shadow Archetype: The Volume Two episode "Cautionary Tales" pretty much states outright that Elle is what would have happened to Claire had Mr. Bennet not hidden her powers from the Company.
 Word of God is that they were originally meant to be sisters, further highlighting the parallels.

 Also, Peter and Sylar.
 Both capable of Power Copy, but one kills to do it and the other tries to save people.
-And in Volume Three, they're claimed to be brothers.
+And in Volume Three, they're told that they're brothers (but it turns out to be a lie).
 The Powers That Be also briefly mixed up who's the "shadow", with Sylar attempting to go straight and Peter gaining his Great Power And Great Insanity.
-And then abandoned that plotline again.
+And then abandoned that plotline.